Nancy McIntosh: Early life and career

 McIntosh travelled to England with her father in 1890 (shortly after the flood disaster), where she apparently suffered an illness and was unable to sing for about a year.
 She then studied voice under George Henschel for at least a year and resumed concert appearances, including in Henschel's Serbischer Liederspiel at Kensington Town Hall in December 1891 and at The Crystal Palace, where she sang in Beethoven's Choral Symphony and selections from Wagner's Die Meistersinger.
-She also performed with the London Symphony Orchestra, which Henschel conducted, among others, and in oratorio in the British provinces.
+She also performed in the London Symphony Concerts, which Henschel conducted, among other concerts, and in oratorio in the British provinces.
 Throughout 1892 she sang in Monday Popular Concerts in Hull, Sheffield, Manchester and Liverpool.
 In December 1892 she sang in Handel's Messiah.
 Early in 1893 McIntosh sang in a series of concerts under Sir Charles Hallé in Manchester, Wales and Bowness-on-Windermere, among other places.
 She earned many warm reviews.

 In February 1893, Henschel held a dinner party where W. S. Gilbert asked McIntosh if she was interested in singing on stage.
 Later that year Gilbert asked Arthur Sullivan to hear her audition as the lead soprano in their forthcoming opera, Utopia, Limited.
 In letters to Sullivan, Gilbert said of her:

 "She is rather tall, extremely fair – very nice looking, without being beautiful – good expressive face – no appreciable American twang.
 Something like a good and ladylike version of Roosevelt. ...
 She sings up to C (whatever that means) and I am told that she is never out of tune.
 Miss McIntosh was keenly alive to the advantage of seeing you and she said she would gladly attend any appointment you might make."

 Sullivan declined to audition her privately, and she was heard with several other singers on the next audition day at the Savoy Theatre, on 30 June 1893.
 Sullivan recorded in his diary that he was "Disappointed in her voice ... but I don't think she was at her best – however, she will do as she is nice, sympathetic and intelligent."
 She was soon engaged by Carte and debuted on the theatrical stage in October 1893 at the Savoy Theatre, creating the role of Princess Zara in Utopia, a role much expanded for her from its initial conception.
 According to scholar John Wolfson, Gilbert's expansion of the role damaged and unbalanced the script by detracting from its satire of government.
 Reviewers generally agreed that the inexperienced McIntosh was not a good actress, and during the run of Utopia, which lasted into June 1894, her lack of confidence and ill health combined to affect her performance.
 Utopia, Limited was to be McIntosh's only part with the D'Oyly Carte Opera Company, as Sullivan refused to write another piece in which she was to take part.